janmagura/AI-Viz-Lab/README.md

 # # !!!!!!
-IN WORK STATUS - I have terrible network spped so this will take much longer !!!!
+IN WORK STATUS - I have terrible network sppeed so this will take much longer !!!!
 AI-Viz-Lab
 🎓 AI-Viz-Lab: Interactive AI Education Platform A complete, GitHub-ready educational application that teaches how AI works through interactive visualizations, live demonstrations, and hands-on experiments — all running locally on your PC!
 ### Interactive Visual Education for Understanding How AI Works